 2. Love is passionate/excitement

 Because of the (“chemical reactions in bodies”) energy moments within our soul awareness, we often associate their enjoyment to be the presence of love.
-Even if we recognize it as energy, we have still confine the reality of love to points in time where the “energy is right”, or the strength of the “chemistry between us”.
+Even if we recognize it as energy, we have still confined the reality of love to points in time where the “energy is right”, or the strength of the “chemistry between us”.
 Which are often quite thrilling experiences.

 These are required stages along the process of returning to the awareness of love’s presence, however at this time there usually is an obsession with this particular orgasmic sensation.
 An addiction to particular experiences and a grave aversion to others.
 Considering the insistence that one “loves” these experiences, there is an obvious difference between them and other experiences.